weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementWorkSynchronized.md

     name: test-ns
     version: v1
 ```
-In the `ClusterResourcePlacement` status, the `ClusterResourcePlacementWorkSynchronized` condition status shows as `False`.
-The message for it indicates that the work object `crp1-work` is prohibited from generating new content within the namespace `fleet-member-kind-cluster-1` because it's currently terminating.
+The status shows `WorkSynchronized` `False` because the Work object cannot create new content while the namespace is terminating.

 ### Resolution
-To address the issue at hand, there are several potential solutions:
-- Modify the `ClusterResourcePlacement` with a newly selected cluster.
+Potential actions:
+- Select a different (healthy) cluster or remove the failing one from the policy.
-- Delete the `ClusterResourcePlacement` to remove work through garbage collection.
+- Delete the placement to allow garbage collection of associated Work objects.
-- Rejoin the member cluster.
-The namespace can only be regenerated after rejoining the cluster.
+- Rejoin the member cluster so its namespace can be recreated and Work can synchronize.

-In other situations, you might opt to wait for the work to finish propagating.
+- Wait briefly: transient sync failures (API server unavailability, temporary RBAC errors) often resolve automatically.

+## General Notes
+For ResourcePlacement the investigation is identical—inspect `.status.placementStatuses[*].conditions` for `WorkSynchronized` and check the associated Work in the `fleet-member-{clusterName}` namespace.